Harder Than Hard

 - Hardcore Mode in the Diablo series allows only one life to your character — if you die, your character needs to be deleted.

-- Similarly to Diablo, Path of Exile has the Hardcore leagues, where dying once bars that character from entering that league ever again.
+- Path of Exile has the Hardcore leagues, where dying once bars that character from entering that league ever again.
 They can still continue playing in the Standard league, though.

 - Pokémon has the near-universally-recognized Nuzlocke Challenge, which forces the player to release any pokémon who faints.